Kopelson/php-fundamentals/notes.md

     multi-dimensional arrays

 ### All about arrays

     Collection of types
     Can contain any type
     Each value has a related key
     array()[]

+## Classes and Objects

+    What is a class?
+    How to create/use a class
+    How to access parts of the class
+    Inheritance and visibility
+    Adding PHP flies

+## Operators & Control Structures

+    Operators
+    Control structures